nilaykumar/nilaykumar.github.io/content/blog/a-map-of-mathematics.md

 -   plot distribution of corpus sizes... maybe drop really small categories?
 -   see how the plot looks for msc2 (refactor code into functions)
 -   think about interactivity: <https://observablehq.com/@d3/zoomable-scatterplot>
+-   could we use the most cited authors in each code as a name like Bern's map?

 <hr>